 What is an Investment Property?

 An investment property is used exclusively to generate income.
 It is not used as a residence for the property owner and his/her family but is instead rented out.
 These include rental properties such as multi-family units, condominiums, and townhouses.
 It also includes properties purchased with the intention of “flipping” them.
+So, you should pick an investment property considering location to get much profit.

 Are There Differences in Second Home and Investment Property Financing?